Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

     - [v] implement pagination
       - [v] sub pages of blogposts (numbered)
       - [v] page per slug of blogpost (first page of post)
-      - [] implement from test directory into posts directory
+      - [v] implement from test directory into posts directory
-      - [] implement pagination controls
+      - [v] implement pagination controls
+        - [] pagination responsiveness

+- [] setup content collection for posts
+  - [] move fetch of posts into code
+  - [] pull in the posts from the collection into [...page].astro
+  - [] pull in the posts from the collection into [index].astro

 - repeat the above with WPGraphQL
 - render the data to the page